stemoutreach/PicoBot/Session1_GettingStarted.md

 3. The ower rails should be + - on both sides.
 4. Align the two rows of header pins over the **center groove**.
 5. Make sure the component rails start with 1 at the top.
-6. Press gently until all pins seat flush—pin 1 should be in column E, pin 2 in column F.
+6. Press gently until all pins seat flush— Pico pin 1 should be in row 1 column c, pico pin 40 should be in column h.

     <img src="https://github.com/stemoutreach/PicoBot/blob/main/zzimages/PicoBreadboard.jpg" width="400" >